heurist-network/dev-examples/python/adk-google-sheet-mcp-project/README.md

 ```

 You can ask questions like:
-- "What's the current price of Bitcoin?"
-- "Show me Ethereum price information"
-- "Get the latest price for Dogecoin"
-- "Create a new spreadsheet with crypto market data"
-- "Update my crypto tracking sheet with today's prices"
+- "What are the current trending tokens?
+Save the results to my Google new spreadsheet"
+- "Get the 5 most recent Trump posts.
+And identify if they are positive or negative related to finanial markets.
+Save the results to my Google new spreadsheet"

 ## Google Sheets MCP Integration